 I bought this car from the dealership, new.
 They did all the service.
 This year, with car still under 90K miles, the engine blew.
 This car had never been abused.
 Oil and engine had been maintained on schedule.
 I'm a 63 year old female - no hard driving was taking place in this car.
 The car was taken in for all standard service points.
 Was driving back from the airport and heard this sound - sounded like a rod or something - and drove it straight to the dealer.
-Cost to repair - estimated at $$600 to $7000 or so, before repairs were made.
-I blew a gasket.
+Cost to repair - estimated at $6000 to $7000 or so, before repairs were made.
+I was not happy.
 After several conversions and an expression to the dealership about my lost faith in Toyota - I had hoped to own this car to over 200,000 miles or more - they eventually involved the factory.
-In all fairness, the factory ended up picking up all but $1500 or so, which I paid. for a new engine and related repairs.
+In all fairness, the factory ended up picking up all but about $1500 or so, which I paid.
 My faith in Toyota has been shaken significantly - I guess in 2006 there was still the legacy of the previous management regime and their lost focus on reliability.
 Beware.

 My wife has had this car since we met.
 It's her daily driver, as well as our trip vehicle.
 Overall, it handles very well.
 The engine is powerful, much more so than my 2003 Nissan Altima (with the same size V6).
 It handles confidently, and the brakes are string.
 The few times we've used 4wd in the snow and offorad trails, it worked well.
 The interior quality is okay, with a few minor issues.
 The powertrain reliability, however, simply hasn't been there.
 Since I've been around the car, it rattles loudly on startup.
 The 4x4 lights randomly light up, indicating a problem, but non found.
 Recently, the VVT module exploded, causing extensive engine damage.
 Caveat emptor.